 A licence for operating banking activities in Egypt must be given through a process detailed in the New Banking Law under supervision from the CBE.
-The CBE also oversees the licensing of foreign currency exchange firms, credit rating agencies, money transfer companies and operators of payment systems.
+The CBE also oversees the licensing of foreign currency exchange firms, credit rating agencies, money transfer companies, credit guarantee companies and operators of payment systems.